suspect47/openstack_ansible/README.md

 Ansible-playbook.
-Deploy image to openstack and create instance with users, ssh-keys and repositories.
+Deploying image to openstack and creating an instance with users, ssh-keys and repositories.